w3f/polkadot-wiki/docs/learn/learn-guides-ledger.md

 vigilant around copy-paste operations makes sense.

 :::

-## Receiving a Transfer

-In order to receive a transfer on the accounts stored on your Ledger device, you will need to provide the sender (i.e. the payer) with your address.

 The easiest way to get your address is to click on the account name which will open a sidebar.
 Your address will be shown in this sidebar, along with some other information.
 Another method is just